Brutal Facts – No Need to Ask

 Understand the role of a fundraiser and the power of collaboration

-Places are limited to 20 participants as this will be very interactive learning that will
+Places are limited to 20 participants as this will be very interactive learning that will address your specific challenges.

 Brutal Facts: ‘Coming of Age’, What’s Going on with UK Charitable Trusts?